BlancaDennis/BlancaDennis/README.md

 👩🏻‍💻 I’m currently learning and fall in love with react.

-🔮 How to find me:  [Linkedin: BlancaDennisLopez](https://www.linkedin.com/in/blancadennislopez/)
+🔮 How to find me:  [Linkedin: Blanca Dennis Lopez](https://www.linkedin.com/in/blancadennislopez/)

 ------------